-Destiny Rescue’s rescue team had to act quickly to ensure the women were safe.
-They helped move them to a secret location, and their phones were disconnected so the thieves couldn’t find them.
+Our rescue team had to act quickly to ensure the women were safe.
+We helped move them to a secret location, and their phones were disconnected so the thieves couldn’t find them.
 Lydia’s voice brightened as she recalled coming to Destiny Rescue for the first time.
 She was treated with compassion as she told her story.

-After another visit to the doctor to take care of her physical wounds, she entered Destiny Rescue’s EMPOWER trauma rehabilitation program, where she began healing from deeper scars.
+After another visit to the doctor to take care of her physical wounds, she entered our EMPOWER trauma rehabilitation program, where she began healing from deeper scars.
 Lydia was able to continue her education in a secure, hidden environment safe from the continual threat of her attackers.

 Lydia has since graduated from EMPOWER trauma counseling!
-“As the caseworker for Lydia, I can say she is a strong girl,” one of Destiny Rescue’s staff members said, noting the impact of her family’s rejection and the strength exhibited by Lydia as she worked through her pain.
+“As the caseworker for Lydia, I can say she is a strong girl,” one of our staff members said, noting the impact of her family’s rejection and the strength exhibited by Lydia as she worked through her pain.

 During counseling, she learned to accept herself, process pain and rejection and begin forgiving her mother and attackers.
 Most exciting of all, Lydia accepted Christ as her savior!
 Lydia still has many challenges ahead of her, but she’ll face them with Christ at her side.

-In the months following her rescue, Lydia completed Destiny Rescue’s reintegration program and will celebrate her graduation with other candidates in a ceremony in June.
+In the months following her rescue, Lydia completed our reintegration program and will celebrate her graduation with other candidates in a ceremony in June.
 She was able to take the primary exams she missed due to the attack and passed!
-She is currently attending Kenya’s equivalent of secondary school.
+She is currently attending Kenya’s equivalent of high school.

 A shining soul